griestopf/Fusee.Tutorial/Tutorial05/README.md

     _wheelBigL.Rotation += new float3(-0.05f * Keyboard.WSAxis, 0, 0);
 ```

+Build and run the application and have fun pressing `W` and `S` to spin the front left wheel.

 ##More Realism by Specular Light
-Finally we want to blow up our shader to additionally handle a specular component of the light source which will add a bit more realism to the
+Now we want to blow up our shader to additionally handle a specular component of the light source which will add a bit more realism to the
 resulting images.
 The specular component creates highlights on the surfaces by simulating mirrors of the light source(s).
 To get an idea how
-the specular component is calculated, look at the following image
+the specular component is calculated, look at the following image:

 ![The specular component](_images/Specular.png)

 The specular intensity at a point on the surface is high, if the angle between the surface normal (N) to the incoming light source (L) and the
-angle between N and the viewer (L) are nearly the same.
+angle between N and the viewer (V) are nearly the same.
 In this situation the viewer can see a mirror image of the light source at the position
 on the surface.
 To get a measure how good this mirror condition is given, we take the half-way vector between V and L and call it H. Now we
 measure the angle between H and N. If it is 0 we have a perfect mirror condition.
 The bigger the angle gets, the less a viewer can see the light's
 mirror image on the surface.
 So again, we take the dot product to get a value of 1 if the angle between the two vectors H and N is 0 and which